FatmaGunduz/Demo_Product/README.md

 📌 About the Project
+This project was developed by following the lessons of MuratYucedag.

 DemoProduct is a product management system developed using ASP.NET Core MVC.
 The project uses Identity for authentication and authorization, and follows a layered architecture to ensure flexibility and maintainability.

 The application provides Admin and User roles with different permission levels, product CRUD operations, dashboard management, and dynamic content components.